department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/predischarge-claim/bdd.md

 ### Can I use the BDD program to get my disability benefits sooner?

-You can use the BDD program if:
+You can use the BDD program if **all of the following are true for you**:

 -	You’re a Servicemember on full-time active duty (including a member of the National Guard, Reserve, or Coast Guard), **and**
 - You have a known separation date, **and**